hackerhouse-opensource/backdoors/mikrotik-opensesame.md

    snmpwalk -v 2c -c opensesame <router_ip_address> 1.3.6.1.4.1.14988.1.1.8
    ```

    - This command will list the scripts available on the MikroTik router.
-Note that the MIB table
+Note that the MIB table OID
-   entries may differ.
+   values may differ.

    Output:
    ```